-Enabling & disabling chat
+Enabling & disabling chat for live broadcasts

 Chat is disabled by default.
-You can see this from the Live Settings page right after you create your event under the Event tab.
+You can see this from the Events Settings page right after you create your event under the Event tab.
 Toggle the Chat switch to enable it (it will turn blue).

-The Speakers chat is an internal chat between you and other speakers/guests.
+- The Speakers chat is an internal chat between you and other speakers/guests.
 It will be enabled at all times.

 If you are watching the event from Vimeo, the chat will appear to the right of the live player.

 ⚠️Note: While the number of viewers an event can have is unlimited, chat is limited to 80,000 logged-in participants (either via their Vimeo account or by entering their name and clicking "Join").
 If your event's chat surpassed 80,000 logged-in participants, any new viewers will not be able to access the chat as well as polls and Q&A; existing participants would still have access.

-Chat participants can also delete their own messages if they wish (but nobody else's).
+- Chat participants can also delete their own messages if they wish (but nobody else's).

 The offending user can still comment when you block them, however, their comments will no longer be visible to any other participants so it will appear that they are being ignored by everyone else.
 You can also unblock the user if you wish.
 Please note that the blocked user is only blocked for that event; they would be able to visibly post on future events unless you were to block them again.